--- This script implements a simple QoS test by generating two flows and measuring their latencies.

 ethDst = ETH_DST,

--- ipSrc will be set later as it varies
+set later as it varies

 ip4Dst = IP_DST,